MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-web-app-python-prepare-app.md

 ## Prerequisites

-- Complete the steps in [Tutorial: Register a Python web app with the Microsoft identity platform](tutorial-web-app-python-register-app.md)
+- Complete the steps in [Tutorial: Register a Python web app with the Microsoft identity platform](tutorial-web-app-python-register-app.md).
 - [Visual Studio Code](https://visualstudio.microsoft.com/downloads/) or any other IDE.
 - <a href="https://www.python.org/downloads/" target="_blank">Python 3.9 or higher</a> installed locally.

 ## Create a new Python web app project

-To complete the rest of the tutorial, you'll need to create a Python Flask web app project.
+To complete the rest of the tutorial, you need to create a Python Flask web app project.
 If you prefer using a completed code sample for learning, download the [Python Flask web app sample](https://github.com/Azure-Samples/ms-identity-docs-code-python/flask-web-app) from GitHub.

 To build the Python Flask web app from scratch, follow these steps:

 1. Create a folder to host your application and name it *flask-web-app*.
-1. Navigate to your project directory and create three files named *app.py*, *app.config.py*, and *requirements.txt*
+1. Navigate to your project directory and create three files named *app.py*, *app.config.py*, and *requirements.txt*.
 1. Create an .env file in the root folder of the project.
-1. In your project root directory, create a folder named *templates*.
+1. Create a folder named *templates* in your project root directory.
 Flask will look for rendering templates in this subdirectory.

 After you create the files, your project's file and directory structure should be similar to the following: